NamraFatima16/notes-app-console/README.md

 - Added support for users to change status of notes from active to archived.
 - Updated UI so that the list note option now opens a submenu, where the uers can chose what rtype of notes to list.
 - More JUnit test (AAARRGGHHHH!!!!
 I dont like testing)
+- Added a new list option notes can be listed by category now.